-[I]f you're giving a lot of soft money to one side, the other side knows.
-For many economically-oriented donors, there is a risk in giving to only one side, because the other side may read through FEC reports and have staff or a friendly lobbyist call and indicate that someone with interests before a certain committee has had their contributions to the other side noticed.
-They'll get a message that basically asks: 'Are you sure you want to be giving only to one side?
+giving only to one side?
 Don't you want to have friends on both sides of the aisle?'
 If your interests are subject to anger from the other side of the aisle, you need to fear that you may suffer a penalty if you don't give. . . .
 [D]uring the 1990's, it became more and more acceptable to call someone, saying you saw he gave to this person, so he should also give to you or the person's opponent.
-186

-Mention of the anonymous campaign finance system proposed by Ian Ayres and Jeremy Bulow is also appropriate here: 187 if recipients of donations did not know who had contributed to them, there would be no way to present an ex post reward to those donors who gave to the winning team.
+Mention of the anonymous campaign finance system proposed by Ian Ayres and Jeremy Bulow is again appropriate here: if recipients of donations did not know who had contributed to them, there would be no way to present an ex post reward to those donors who gave to the winning team.
 There would therefore be no reason to bet-hedge, as only the democratic preferences rationale for campaign contributions would hold sway.

 Related is the possible use of donations to signal intensity of donor preferences.
-Many commentators have remarked on the cardinal nature of campaign contributions; 188 this allows political actors to see how strongly contributors care about particular issues.
+Many commentators have remarked on the cardinal nature of campaign contributions; this allows political actors to see how strongly contributors care about particular issues.
 Votes, by contrast, are binary expressions of preference which bundle the entirety of a political platform into a single valuation.
 This may provide an explanation for extreme splits in contributions - perhaps giving 99 percent to one side and 1 percent to the other is akin to tipping a penny in a restaurant after receiving awful service.
-In this case, the donor wants the the recipient of the 99 percent to know how much more highly it values them by giving them a benchmark of "anti-preference" by which to compare their own contribution.
+In this case, the donor wants the the recipient of the 99 percent to know how much more highly it values